Test-Science/test-science-document-library/content/post/2019-survey-testing-automation-tool-stat/index.md

 In operational testing, survey administration is typically a manual, paper-driven process.
 We have developed a web-based tool called Survey Testing Automation Tool (STAT), which integrates and automates survey construction, administration, and analysis procedures.
 STAT introduces a standardized approach to the construction of surveys and includes capabilities for survey management, survey planning, and form generation.

 #### Suggested Citation
 > Finnegan, Gary M, Kelly Tran, Tara A McGovern, and William R Whitledge.
-“Survey Testing Automation Tool (STAT).”
-Institute for Defense Analyses IDA Document NS D-10566 (March 2019).
+Survey Testing Automation Tool (STAT).
+IDA Document NS D-10566.
+Alexandria, VA: Institute for Defense Analyses, 2019.